What Photographers Can Learn About Selling Online from the Car Industry

 Our experience was pretty typical.
-Americans are rethinking how they buy cars.
+Americans are rethinking how they buy cars or getting different car services like mobile windsheild replacement service in Southern NJ – everything is going online.
 “Car buyers are doing more of their own leg work online and spending less time at dealerships.”

 One blistering Saturday in June, along with all of the other people dealing with cars that were totaled out by the flood, we headed to the dealerships.
 It was finally time for the test drive.
 Even then?
 With all the research we had done, the very first thing that we did when we walked up to each one of those cars in the lot was look at the price sticker in the window.